EmeSet7/Life-notes/docs/album/top.md

 What an amazing piece of music

 Others should also be mentioned, there are plenty of albums that stuck with me

+Also, Kid A, Radiohead, amazing, the best from them